 Now then, Korin made a “copy” of Joan, which was already popular as one of the great teahouses at that time.
 This was probably before Irises had been drawn.

-Joan is a teahouse created by Uraku Oda (1547-1621), a younger brother of the powerful warlord Nobunaga and disciple of Rikyu Sen, the greatest tea master in Japan, when he built a new residence for his later years in 1618 (Fig. 5).
+Joan is a teahouse created by Uraku Oda (1547-1621), a younger brother of the powerful warlord Nobunaga Oda and disciple of Rikyu Sen, the greatest tea master in Japan, when he built a new residence for his later years in 1618 (Fig. 5).
 Joan is a unique teahouse with Uraku's ingenious ideas, such as the old lunisolar calendars on the walls, windows filled with bamboo, and so on.
-Above all, what indicates his spatial sensitivity most prominently is the space of the triangular wooden floor beside the alcove.
-Usually, only a cursory explanation is given, that it makes serving easier for a waiter.
-However, what should not be overlooked is the fact that this triangular floor is formed by a hollow triangular prism and the space behind it cannot be entered by humans (Fig. 6).
-There is no other example of placing a volume that can only be a closed void, neither a shelf nor a closet, within a teahouse where the space should be designed minimally.
-This theme will be discussed at another time
+Above all, what best highlights his spatial sensitivity was the small triangular area of floorboards, the result of positioning the sidewall of the alcove diagonally.
+It is generally said that it was done to make serving easier for a waiter.
+What should be pointed out here, however, is that behind the triangular floor there exists a hollow space shaped like a triangular pillar (Fig. 6).
+It is not a closet; it serves no pragmatic function.
+It is an enclosed void space and you cannot peek inside.
+Tea houses in Japan are wooden buildings, and with their walls so flat compared with stone or brick buildings, it was not unusual to move or store them disassembled.
+They are, as it were, an architecture made 3D by enclosing space with 2D wall panels.
+Imagine folding drawings.
+The presence of the 3D hollow, triangular space therefore looks quite peculiar in a simple tea house, but this will be discussed at another opportunity.

-Repeating the spatial experience of Joan and Korin’s teahouse within a limited area of Kyoto dilutes the difference between the original and the copy, and shifts the emphasis to the significance of the two teahouses existing in the same city at the same time.
+Repeating the spatial experience of Joan within a limited area of Kyoto dilutes the difference between the original and the copy, shifting the emphasis to the significance of the two teahouses existing in the same city at the same time.
 In other words, it encourages the acquisition of spatial expansion, a characteristic inherent in “utsushi” as described above.

-Two identical teahouses in one city; two identical patterns of irises on one screen.
+Two identical teahouses in one city; two identical patterns of irises on one screen; two identical rectangles in a penthouse.

 English Proofreading: Leslie Van Duzer